What Is A Bug Out Bag?

 - Roll-up Foam Sleeping Mat

-Cooking – for eating
+Cooking – For eating and boiling water

 - Esbit 11.5g (0.4 Ounce) Ultralight Folding Titanium Stove for Use with Solid Fuel Tablets